 • the practicability and cost of compliance.

-It is not possible to bring a claim to the VEOHRC or to VCAT for breach of positive duty, but it is something that the VEOHRC might investigate under part 9 of the EO Act.
+It is not possible to bring a claim to the VEOHRC or to VCAT for breach of positive duty, but the VEOHRC may investigate breaches of positive duty under part 9 of the EO Act.